mixmastamyk/console/docs/why.rst

 Vaguely analogous to today's virtual terminals, as a Yugo might compare to a classic BMW.
 But now, it's supercharged with VT power.
 But, don't bother with it, it's kind of a waste of time.

 Why?
-Now that `Windows Terminal <https://en.wikipedia.org/wiki/Windows_Terminal>` exists, I'd recommend that instead.
+Now that `Windows Terminal <https://en.wikipedia.org/wiki/Windows_Terminal>`_ exists, I'd recommend that instead 1000%.
-Even though not currently complete, it is much better than "a souped up Yugo."
+Even though not currently complete, it is getting there quickly and much better than a "souped up Yugo."

-So, now all the top/extant platforms support ANSI escape sequences.
+So, now all the top/extant platforms support ANSI escape sequences, again!
-Again!
-What's old is new again.
+What's old is new… err, again.
 Add in Unicode and millions of colors and it's now better than ever.

 We need great command-line/TUI tools and that's where ``console`` fits in.